BitonicNL/bl3p-api/docs/authenticated_api/http.md

 ```
 Amount BTC, amount LTC (*1e8)
 ```
-The field described above is optional. _When omitted, amount_funds_int is required._
+The field described above is optional. _When omitted, amount_funds_int is required.
+Also note that this field and the amount_funds_int field cannot both be set when the price field is also set.
+When the price field is not set this field can be set when amount_funds_int is also set._
 ___
 `price_int` int
 ```